ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 determination can be explained by different routines for pseudo random number generation.

-Moreover, the oscillations we obtained in @fig:figure6 (a) and (b) are not the same range compared to the original paper.
-In @fig:figure6 (a), the oscillations for the host population in our implementation are of a greater extent.
-On the contrary, the oscillations we obtained with $h$ stochastic are smaller compared to the original paper (@fig:figure6 (b)).
+Moreover, the oscillations we obtained in @fig:figure6 (b) are not the same range compared to the original paper.
+More precisely, the oscillations we obtained with $h$ stochastic are smaller compared to the original paper (@fig:figure6 (b)).

 Because the inclusion of stochastic parameters in the population dynamics causes variability in the outputs, the results from two successive simulations can be